EricPoehlsen/TorweltenWeb/ROADMAP.md

 * 🟢 Skills can be removed
 * 🟡 Skills are displayed on character page
 * 🟢 XP cost of skills are recorded
-* 🔴 Implement basic character traits
+* 🟢 Implement basic character traits
-* 🔴 traits can be added to the character
+* 🟢 traits can be added to the character
+* 🟢 Traits can be modified
+* 🟢 Traits are displayed on character
-* 🔴 XP costs of traits are recorded
+* 🟡 XP costs of traits are recorded
 * 🟡 List of some traits is available in the database
 * 🔴 Add Psionik skills
 ### Users
 * 🔴 Check if user is owner of a character